Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Free Haven: +20% pop growth from immigration from 15% and 60% immigration pull from 50%
- * Efficient Bureaucracy: -40% administrator upkeep from -20%
  * Warrior Culture: Duelists give +3 unity from +2
  * Catalytic Converter: Catalytic Technicians require 8 food from 9
  * Merchant Guilds: +1 Envoy and +3% Trade value